Last Updated on January 24, 2023 by Jeremy

 SpringHill Suites North Shore

-Things to consider: Overnight parking is $27/day and the shuttle is complimentary (on 30-minute intervals).
+Things to consider: Overnight parking charged extra.
 The walls are also fairly thin here- both for neighboring rooms and outside events.

 - Click here to book your room at the SpringHill Suites North Shore.

 The Drury Plaza Pittsburgh surprised us with its modern amenities and mostly quiet downtown location just on the edge of the popular Cultural District.
 This hotel is in a former Federal Reserve building and maintains many of the bank charms in its restaurant area and the conference rooms in the basement are housed in the former vault (complete with original doors)!
 This is a great option for those who wish to stay downtown for a game and want to have access to the Cultural District's great restaurant scene.

 Things to Consider: Overnight parking charged extra with in and out privileges.
 The hotel is a 30-minute walk from the stadium but the Steel Plaza T stop is a few blocks away and is free to Acrisure Stadium (generally will get you there in 15 minutes).